MoonHighway/javascript-kickoff/README.md

 JavaScript Kickoff
 =============================
 This course introduces developers to the popular JavaScript Language.
-In this course developers will isolate the JavaScript core types in the browser to see how the javascript language differs from Java or other Object Oriented languages.
+In this course, developers will isolate the JavaScript core types in the browser to see how the JavaScript language differs from Java or other Object Oriented languages.

 Topics